kuba-mazurkiewicz/terraform-provider-catalystcenter/docs/resources/lan_automation.md

 page_title: "catalystcenter_lan_automation Resource - terraform-provider-catalystcenter"
 subcategory: "LAN Automation"
 description: |-
-  This resource can Start LAN Automation on resource creation and Stop LAN Automation on resource deletion
+  This resource can Start LAN Automation on resource creation and Stop LAN Automation on resource deletion.
+It invokes V2 LAN Automation Start API, which supports optional auto-stop processing feature based on the provided timeout or a specific device list, or both.
 ---

 # catalystcenter_lan_automation (Resource)

-This resource can Start LAN Automation on resource creation and Stop LAN Automation on resource deletion
+This resource can Start LAN Automation on resource creation and Stop LAN Automation on resource deletion.
+It invokes V2 LAN Automation Start API, which supports optional auto-stop processing feature based on the provided timeout or a specific device list, or both.

 ## Example Usage